Here's what happens if you take the drug Bill Cosby said he obtained for sex

 Like other drugs, quaaludes affect our brain chemistry by altering the levels of neurotransmitters, the chemical messengers that pass along the signals that control our thinking and behaviour.

-Jordan Belfort, the man who inspired the film “The Wolf of Wall Street,” described his experience with the drug in his autobiography:
+Jordan Belfort, the real-life person on which the film “The Wolf of Wall Street” was based, described his experience with the drug in his autobiography:

 The key important inhibitory messenger that quaaludes act on is GABA, short for gamma-aminobutyric acid.